As Richard Ford says, Grand Central Station is a place where anything could happen — any two people could meet.

 The small town which seems picturesque but is actually terrible is so common in story that it’s pretty much expected by the audience.
 For this very reason, storytellers can subvert that expectation by giving the newcomer a pleasant experience in a new place, even though that character expected the worst.

-Suburgatory is a sitcom in which a superior-feeling teenage NYC girl is forced to move to a nearby suburbs with her dad.
+Suburgatory is a sitcom in which a teenage NYC girl with a superiority complex is forced to move to a nearby suburbs with her dad.
 She expects the worst — and so do we — because this is a brightly-coloured, well-manicured suburb.
 The main character does encounter conflict, but not because there is death and destruction lurking under the surface — because the very utopia these people created has magnified their small problems until now they seem very large.

-This same gag is used in much of the Gilmore girls humour, which is full of parish pump politics.
+This same gag is used in much of the Gilmore girls humour, which revolves around parish pump politics.
 Refer to Taylor and his town meetings.
 The inevitable message: Humans can never be happy.
 Where there is no outside opposition to unify a community, the community will invent conflict, turning against each other.
 (Of course, there’s no story without conflict.)

 Is “The Housebreaker of Shady Hill” ultimately a story about fernweh?
 The main character wants to be somewhere else, for sure, and wants to be someone else.
 Ultimately he finds peace by ditching his temporary persona as a thief and returning to his honest, family-man status.